 4. Pay Down Other Credit Card Debts

 One of the factors that affects your credit score is your credit utilization, or the amount of available credit you have tied up in debt.
-If the balances on your current credit cards are too high, it raises your credit utilization rate and hurts your credit score.
-Make an effort to pay down other credit card debts; it will help you improve your credit score and make it easier for you to manage a new credit card.
+If the balances on your current credit cards are too high, it raises your credit utilization rate and negatively impact your credit score.
+Make an effort to pay down other credit card debts; it will help your credit score and make it easier for you to manage a new credit card.

 5. Make Your Payments on Time